Flood assistance for the North Coast

 The grants are available in addition to the low interest rate loans and freight subsidies that have already been made available.

-To apply for a recovery grant, primary producers in Lismore and Tweed should contact the NSW Rural Assistance Authority.
+To apply for a recovery grant, flood-affected primary producers , small businesses and non-profit organisations should contact the NSW Rural Assistance Authority.